Greening Your Consumption

 Composting and Recycling

-Over 50% of Ann Arbor waste is diverted from landfills for recycling or composting.
-40% of your household waste could be composted (we know because we sorted through 100 carts).
-Ann Arbor residents are awesome recyclers but we can always do more.
+Around 33% of Ann Arbor waste is diverted from landfills for recycling or composting.
+About 40% of typical Michigan household waste could be composted.
+Ann Arbor residents are awesome recyclers - but we can always do more.

-Reaching these goals requires a lot of help for residents and businesses in the community.
+Reaching these goals requires a lot of help from residents and businesses in the community.

-OSI has partnered with several local businesses on the A2R3 Returnable Container Program.
+OSI has partnered with several local businesses on a returnable container program.
 This program aims to reduce the amount of waste produced by restaurants and other businesses in our community by providing patrons with reusable, returnable take-out containers.
-To participate, simply visit the A2R3 website to register and to check out a container each time you visit a participating business!
-After enjoying your meal, you can return the clean container to any of the participating businesses.
-To sign up, see participating businesses, and learn more, visit the A2R3 website or email us at [email protected].
+After enjoying a to-go meal from a participating restaurant, you can return the container to any of the participating businesses.
+To see participating businesses and learn more, visit https://zerowaste.org/ann-arbor/returnables/.

 What Can You Do?